xesco/dnsproxy/README.md

 harden-below-nxdomain: no      # disable DNSSEC
 disable-dnssec-lame-check: yes # disable DNSSEC
 forward-tls-upstream: no       # do not use TLS
-forward-addr: 172.30.0.2@53    # forward requests to our proxy
+forward-addr: 172.30.0.2@53    # forward requests to our proxy, and comment all other servers
 ```

-You can configure your resolver to point to localhost and see the proxy in action.
-It's quite incredible such a little program can forward your DNS traffic without a problem.
+Configure your resolver to point to 127.0.0.1 and see the proxy in action.
+It's quite amazing such a little program can forward all your DNS traffic without a problem.
 There's actually a lot going on: client => unbound => proxy => cloudflare => proxy => unbound => client.

 ## Security concerns
 - DNS resolution is a basic service for any computer system.
-It should allways run in HA mode, adding redundancy to avoid single points of failure.
+It should allways run in high availability mode, adding redundancy to avoid single points of failure.
-- There's no point in proxying traffic to a encrypted DNS server if our internal network is not secure.
+- There's no point in proxying traffic to an encrypted DNS server if our internal network is not secure.
 Secure your netwok first.
-- Assuming you've done your homework, you service is as secure and reliable as is the DNS server of your choice (cloudflare, google, etc..)
+- Assuming you've done your homework, you service is as secure and reliable as is the DNS server of your choice i.e. Cloudflare, Google, etc..
 - We should be aware of the most common DNS attacks and protect agains them: DNS Flood Attack (DDoS), Cache Poisonig or DNS Redirection.

 ## Microservice Architecture
-You could use this proxy for any microservice which needed to resolve public Domain Names.
-Let's say our application is made of 20 different microservices running on containers.  which need DNS resolution.

 ## Improvements
 - Add UDP support but keep TCP on the encrypted side